dora-metrics/pelorus/docs/Development.md

 * All expected pods are running and healthy
 * Any expected behavior changes mentioned in the PR can be observed.

+A different way is to simply run e2e-tests against your cluster, to do so, **ENSURE** your pelorus namespace is either not existing or no resources are within that namespace.

+    ​export KUBECONFIG=/path/to/kubeconfig_file
+    # DANGEROUS as this will remove your previously deployed pelorus instance
+    oc delete namespace pelorus
+    make e2e-tests
+    # Check if command ran without failures
+    echo $?

 You can do some rudimentary linting with `make chart-lint`.